nus-cs2113-AY1920S2/tp/docs/UserGuide.md

     ![](images/capture5.png)

 Note:
-- You can check `<Contact Index>` of the contacts whose timetable you wish to display, by listing all contacts using `contacts`.
+- You can check `<Contact Index>` of the contact(s) whose timetable you wish to display, by listing all contacts using `contacts`.
 - Both `timetable` and `timetable 0 ` display your (main user's) timetable.